YourOnly-One/content/content/p/pages/verified.en-ph.markdown

 translationKey = "verified"
 relCanonical = "https://im.youronly.one/p/verified/"
 #disqus_url = ""                                       # not used in sites by Yelosan Publishing
-#disquq_identifier = ""                                # set if date of this content is different from main translation
+#disqus_identifier = ""                                # set if date of this content is different from main translation

 #redirectto = ""                                       # Yelosan Publishing: used in _index.md
 #metarobots = "noindex"                                # Yelosan Publishing: used in _index.md